An Attention-Enhanced {\Phi}-OTDR Event Recognition Framework for Edge-Based Distributed Acoustic Sensing: Experimental Results and Analysis

-This per-epoch speed advantage is further amplified by our model's superior learning dynamics, as revealed by the training curves in Fig.~\ref{fig:training_curves}.
+This per-epoch speed advantage is further amplified by our model’s superior learning dynamics, as revealed by the convergence curves in Fig.~\ref{fig:training_curves}.
 Our model not only processes each epoch faster, but it also extracts more value from each one.
 This is immediately evident as its performance curve remains almost consistently superior to all baselines, including the high-performing Transformer models.
 Furthermore, it demonstrates significantly more efficient convergence, rapidly ascending to over 95\% accuracy within the first few epochs and stabilizing at a superior performance level above 99\% with minimal volatility.
-In contrast, the Transformer models require more epochs to approach their peak accuracy and exhibit greater performance fluctuations, while the 2D-CNN lags substantially in both convergence speed and final performance.
-This dual advantage—faster processing per epoch and more effective learning within each epoch—translates to a dramatically more efficient overall training process, which is a critical asset for practical deployment and iterative development.
+In contrast, the Transformer models require more epochs to approach their peak accuracy and exhibit greater performance fluctuations, while the 2D-CNN lags substantially.
+Moreover, in terms of long-term operational efficiency, training speed emerges as a decisive factor.
+As demonstrated by the inset bar chart in Fig.~\ref{fig:training_curves}, our model’s training is remarkably swift, even surpassing the baseline 2D-CNN.
+Its time per epoch is merely 10\% of that required by ViT-VSEC and only 27\% of that of ST-T. The primary advantage of the model's rapid training lies in its ability to dramatically shorten the development cycle, a critical factor when tuning models for diverse and resource-constrained edge hardware.
+More importantly, this efficiency reduces the operational overhead of model maintenance, enabling agile deployments with rapid updates and minimal downtime.
+This dual advantage—faster processing per epoch and more effective learning within each epoch—translates to a dramatically more efficient overall training process, which is a critical asset for practical deployment and iterative development at the edge.